kafuji/mmd_helper/README.md

 - Bone name conflict (same name_j or name_e on different bones)
 - Object not belongs to the model (not parented to the armature)

+## Quick Export and Patch Export

+This feature allows you to export PMX files quickly with minimal settings.
+It is useful for quick testing and iteration of the model.

+- Quick Export:
+  - It can be found in the context menu of the 3D Viewport (with selecting Armature or Object)
+  - It exports only visible meshes within the selected model / selected objects.
+  - It can ignore outline modifier (solidify with flipped normals) when exporting.
+  - It can convert specified vertex group to MMD edge weights.
+- Patch Export:
+  - It can be enabled in the Quick Export panel.
+  - It appends/updates the target PMX file with the exported meshes.
+  - You can specify which features to be appended/updated.
+  - Rest of features will be remain untouched in the target PMX file.

+## Change Log

+- 2025/07/16: Version 0.5.0
+  - Added Quick Export - Patch Export features.
+  - Updated translations.
+  - Removed unnecessary context menu items.
+  - Added changelog (this part) to README.md.

 ## Licence

 [GPL version 3](https://www.gnu.org/licenses/gpl-3.0.html)